Tobacco packaging bill introduced

 "The Government has a goal to be smoke-free by 2025.
 That's a very, very bold goal.
 Only one other country in the world has that same goal - and their goal is by 2040.
 So unless you take bold measures like this and push them through as quick as possible, you won't get to the bigger goal - which is smoke-free by 2025."

 Mr Colhoun said the legal arguments from the tobacco companies over branding have little merit because under the New Zealand legislation, brands could still be included - just not as prominently.

 Critics of a Trans-Tasman Partnership deal, which is still under negotiation, say the agreement over plain packaging could make it harder to fight off legal action.

 Tariana Turia said she would be extremely annoyed if that was the case, but she hasn't been given any information to suggest that the final deal would compromise the ability to defend plain packaging.

-Next story in Political: Changes to child support rules delayed
+Next story in Politics: Changes to child support rules delayed

 Copyright © 2013, Radio New Zealand